runwayml/learn/docs/create/train-models.md

 ## Step 5: Train Your Model
 At the start of the training process, all your images will be pre-processed and prepared for training.
 After this completes, an estimated amount of training time will post under the **ETA Approx** status on the right.
-Make sure that your account has enough credits for the estimated training time, otherwise your training experiment will stop.
+Make sure that your account has enough [credits](https://runwayml.com/pricing) for the estimated training time, otherwise your training experiment will stop.

 ?> The training process occurs on a Remote GPU in RunwayML's cloud infrastructure, and it's not unsual for the process to take several hours.
 During this time, it's okay to use other features in RunwayML, close the application, or even turn off your computer and check back later.

 <img src="assets/images/create/train-models/trainingProcess.jpg" alt="screen grab from model training in progress">

 During training and after it completes, you can review the progress at various Training Steps, save a sample image from a particular step, as well as export a progress video.
-Click **Next** to continue after the training process concludes.
+Click **Next** to continue when the training process concludes.

 <img src="assets/images/create/train-models/trainingEnded.jpg" alt="screen grab showing when training has ended">

 ## Step 6: Use Your Model
-Your model is now ready to run and you can explore all the possible images it can generate.
+Your model is now ready to run, and you can explore all the possible images it can generate.
 How exciting!
 What will you discover?!

 Click **Run Your Model in a Workspace**.
 When you do, the StyleGAN model will be added to a Workspace.
 A new Workspace will be created during this step if you do not already have one.
 To use your particular model, select it from the Checkpoints listed on the right, set the model's input to **Vector**, the output to **Preview**, and click **[Run Remotely](how-to/use-models?id=step-7-run-the-model)**.

 <img src="assets/images/create/train-models/trainingReview.jpg" alt="screen grab showing training review">

 ?> 📽 To learn more about how generative models work, including StyleGAN, watch this [quick video](https://www.youtube.com/watch?v=f-cCpVGoxhY) from Gene Kogan.

+?> 📽 To learn even more about StyleGAN, follow up with this [Coding Traing tutorial](https://www.youtube.com/watch?v=vEetoBuHj8g) from Daniel Shiffman.